 23. Great Egret

 The Great Egret is a large, white bird found in many regions of the world.
-It has four subspecies that reside across Asia, Africa, Americas and southern Europe.
+It has four subspecies reside across Asia, Africa, the Americas and southern Europe.

 This species usually lives near bodies of water such as lakes and marshes.
-They are also now starting to spread into more northern areas of Europe due to climate change.
+They are also spreading into more northern areas of Europe due to climate change.

-These birds have long yellow legs with an impressive wingspan for their size which allows them to soar majestically through the sky hunting for fish or amphibians in shallow waters below.
+These birds have long yellow legs with an impressive wingspan, allowing them to soar majestically through the sky, hunting for fish or amphibians in shallow waters below.

 Kingdom | Animalia |